pincente/qwen-code/README.md

 Qwen Code can be deployed as an autonomous agent that works on a Git repository with minimal human intervention.
 When the agent requires input, it can notify you via Telegram.

-See [Autonomous Deployment README](./README.autonomous.md) for detailed instructions on setting up an autonomous Qwen Code agent.
+See [Autonomous Deployment README](./README.autonomous.md) for detailed instructions on setting up an autonomous Qwen Code agent, including how to test the OAuth implementation.

 ## Installation